ngugimuchangi/k2-connect-ruby/README.md

     $ bundle install

-Or install it yourself as:
+Or install it yourself:

     $ gem install k2-connect-ruby

 ## Usage

-Initially, you add the require line:
+Add the require line to use the gem:

     require 'k2-connect-ruby'